Azure-Samples/aoai-net-starterkit/scenarios/01_PolicyCheckEngine/README.md

 ## Sample

-- Start the asp.net server by executing `dotnet build` in the [project folder]().
+- Start the asp.net server by executing `dotnet build` in the [project folder](./src/PolicyServer/).
 - Start a browser and point it to ```http://localhost:<your port number>/swagger/index.html```
   ![Step01](../../media/scenarios/01_PolicyCheckEngine/03_DemoStep01.png)
 - Choose the second option (PUT /policyrulecheck)
-- Provide the content from [this JSON file](./request_data/PUT-PolicyCheck.json) as payload and execute the call.
+- Provide the content from [this JSON file](../../assets/scenarios/01_PolicyCheckEngine/request_data/PUT-PolicyCheck.json) as payload and execute the call.
 This will register 4 policies.
-(This step is optional as the application loads policies during startup also from [here](./preloaded_policies/))
+(This step is optional as the application loads policies during startup also from [here](../../assets/scenarios/01_PolicyCheckEngine/preloaded_policies/).
 - Choose the first option (GET /policyrulecheck/{policyId}/{content}) and provide the following values:
   - policyId: ***Auth-KnowHow-01***
   - content: ***What's your PIN or PINs?***